 A leading sports brands, Puma designs, develops, sells and markets footwear, apparel and accessories.
 According to the company’s profile, Puma distributes its products in more than 120 countries and employs more than 10,000 people worldwide.
 Puma is well known for its collaborations with renowned design brands such as Alexander McQueen and celebrities such as Rihanna and Usain Bolt.

-How BI changed the game for Puma: Before the company implemented their BI strategy, Puma Australia's financial management system was a labour intensive and time consuming exercise with much of their financial data being gathered and consolidated manually, according to Board, a company that develops decision-making software.
+How BI changed the game for Puma: Before the company implemented their Business Intelligence strategy, Puma Australia’s financial management system was a labour intensive and time consuming exercise with much of their financial data being gathered and consolidated manually, according to Board, a company that develops decision-making software.

 “The process of collecting budgets from various sales managers and consolidating them into a company view was not easy.
 It involved a complex series of reporting hierarchies, made even more challenging by the codes and categories required for local and international reporting,” according to the Board case study.

-The solution for Puma was found through their BI strategy that includes a customised sales analytics application, the report states.
+The solution for Puma was found through their Business Intelligence strategy that includes a customised sales analytics application, the report states.

 Just one person at Puma was able to complete the development and implementation of both applications for budgeting and planning, without help from any external consultants, the report further states adding that the Puma team have continued to develop many more applications integrating data from a variety of existing systems.